 “In three words I can sum up everything I’ve learned about life: It goes on.” ~ Robert Frost

-This is a great quote because it’s true and it’s one of those quotes that gets used all the time to this day.
+This is a great quote about life because it’s true and it’s one of those quotes that gets used all the time to this day.
 Life does go on, even though it seems sometimes like it won’t.
 No matter what happens to us or what we’re going through life will go on.
 Life always goes on, and if we’re not careful it will go on without us.
 That’s why sometimes it seems like life is passing you by, because it actually is.
 If you don’t keep up with it you might miss it.

 17. Einstein on a Worthwhile Life